Accelerated Aging Testing | ASTM F1980 | LSO

-Accelerated aging is a standardized method that uses elevated temperatures to simulate the long-term shelf life of a sterilized medical device package within weeks instead of years, following ASTM F1980.
+Accelerated aging is a standardized method that uses elevated temperatures to simulate the long-term shelf life of a sterilized medical device package within weeks instead of years, following the ASTM F1980 accelerated aging standard.

 LSO performs accelerated aging to help manufacturers establish initial shelf-life claims before real-time data is available.
 A product can be released to market based upon successful Accelerated Aging test results that simulate the period claimed for product expiration date (1 year, 2 years, etc).
 Accelerated Aging data is recognized by regulatory bodies as a conservative estimate of the shelf life but is only accepted until those tests can be repeated on “real time” aged samples.